9elt/CPG/README.md

 # CPG
 #### Consistent Password Generator.

-> this project is under development, and hasn't been reviewd by a cryptographer [other limitations](#limitations)
+> this project is under development, and hasn't been reviewed by a cryptographer [other limitations](#limitations)

 A CLI that consistently generates passwords given the same input.